| Building your own Hotspot Cable | ![]() |

-It's easy to build your own cable, but I'll be honest -- I've purchased two cables that were professionally manufactured -- one because I was in a hurry, and the other because I demonstrated my hotspot at a hamfest and I wanted a perfect cable.
+It's easy to build your own cable, but I'll be honest, when I got into Hotspots, I purchased two cables that were professionally manufactured -- one because I was in a hurry, and the other because I demonstrated my hotspot at a hamfest and I wanted a perfect cable.
 I've also made up cables on my own.

 GMSK Node Adapter end of the